Coronavirus COVID-19 Updates: uc.edu/publichealth

 Whatever form it takes, the project should generate a work product that is suitable for publication.
 Fellows present the results of their scholarly projects at local psychiatric meetings, such as grand rounds held by the UC Department of Psychiatry and Behavioral Neuroscience department.

-Clinical and legal faculty also moderate the journal club, which meets on the first Thursday of every month at the Kingsgate Marriott.
-The fellowship provides meals at the journal club for fellows.
+Clinical and legal faculty also moderate the journal club, which meets virtually on the first Thursday of every month.
 Journal club participants include forensic psychiatrists, psychologists, lawyers, and law students from the Cincinnati region.

 Stetson Building Suite 3200260 Stetson Street PO Box 670559Cincinnati, OH 45267-0559